Story of a Bad Woman

-Story of a Bad Woman (Historia de una mala mujer) is a 1948 Argentine drama film directed by Luis Saslavsky and starring the Mexican and Hollywood superstar Dolores del Río, María Duval, Alberto Closas.
-It is based on Lady Windermere's Fan by Oscar Wilde.
+Story of a Bad Woman (Historia de una mala mujer) is a 1948 Argentine drama film of the classical era of Argentine cinema, directed by Luis Saslavsky and starring the Mexican superstar Dolores del Río, María Duval, and Alberto Closas.
+It is based on the 1892 Oscar Wilde play Lady Windermere's Fan.
 The film's art direction was by Raúl Soldi.
 It was made by Argentina Sono Film, one of the country's biggest studios during the era.